The following white paper was written by Godfrey & Kahn, S.C., Attorneys at Law, and commissioned by Info-Pro Lender Services.

 From what we have seen, examiners are not shy about critiquing institutions with regard to their loan administration procedures.

-In particular, we have recently seen a specific example of a regulator focusing on real estate tax payment oversight.
+In particular, we have recently seen a specific example of a regulator focusing on real estate tax payment oversight, which may have been avoided with property tax tracking services.

-In evaluating the effectiveness of an institution’s real estate tax payment oversight program, examiners will typically review, among other things, (1) the level of unpaid real estate taxes on the collateral for the institution’s loan portfolio and the institution’s efforts to resolve the unpaid taxes, and (2) the protocol(s) the institution has in place for monitoring the payment of real estate taxes.
+In evaluating the effectiveness of an institution’s real estate tax payment oversight program, examiners will typically review, among other things, (1) the level of unpaid real estate taxes on the collateral for the institution’s loan portfolio and the institution’s efforts to resolve the unpaid taxes, and (2) the protocol(s) and property tax tracking services that the institution has in place for monitoring the payment of real estate taxes.

 As mentioned above, examiners may criticize an institution for failing to timely pay real estate taxes on behalf of borrowers in accordance with the requirements of RESPA.
 Additionally, because a borrower’s failure to pay real estate taxes can signify cash flow problems for the borrower, examiners will be quick to note a high level of unpaid real estate taxes in the institution’s loan portfolio and to criticize the institution for failing to adequately manage the high level of unpaid taxes.